 When analyzing your video’s reach, it’s important to figure out precisely where your viewers are coming from.

-This report allows you to determine which source of traffic is most beneficial to you across your entire channel and for each individual video you create.
+This report allows you to determine which traffic source most benefits you across your entire channel and for each individual video you create.

-For example, if your video is attracting high-quality views via YouTube search, you can begin to implement ways to further optimize your video or future content to show up for the keywords people might use to discover your content.
+For example, if your video is attracting high-quality views via YouTube search, you can begin to implement ways to optimize your video or future content further to show up for the keywords people might use to discover your content.

-Use this view to determine which traffic sources are important to your video promotion strategy, and which sources need to be worked on.
+Use this view to determine which traffic sources are important to your video promotion strategy and which sources need to be worked on.

 4. Determine your audience demographics

-These interactive graphs allow you to visualise who is consuming your videos, using dimensions like age, gender, geography, device, and more.
+To better understand your audience, head over to the Audience page of your YouTube analytics.
+These interactive graphs allow you to visualize who is consuming your videos, using dimensions like age, gender, geography, device, and more.

 Ecommerce product videos will almost certainly reach a portion of customers who were unreachable to you via conventional search engines.
 Reviewing the age and gender of your video audience may offer new information to build your future product videos upon.

 However, as an ecommerce business, the location of your potential customers could be of great interest to you if you plan to reach them with targeted ads or content.

 To delve further into the geographic statistics, you can select each individual country, displaying a new age and gender graph for that particular country.
 Using this information, you can create location-specific videos in the future if you notice any geographic trends.

-7. Track your subscriber rate
+5. Track your subscriber rate

 So it is also important to monitor the fluctuations of your subscriber base.
-This will allow you to understand the overall reach of your YouTube content as a whole, as opposed to a single video and how each video contributes to gaining or losing subscribers.
+This will allow you to understand the overall reach of your YouTube content as a whole, as opposed to a single video, and how each video contributes to gaining or losing subscribers.

 This one's pretty obvious: The more subscribers you have, the more people there are to potentially see your channel’s video content through the Subscriptions stream on the YouTube homepage.
 Thus, the more exposure your products and brand will get.

-8. Study social shares
+6. Study social shares

 Take steps to incorporate your video content into your social media strategy to boost the effectiveness of sharing, especially where your audience is already sharing your videos.

 7. Monitor comments

 Comments are a key component of audience engagement.
-Keeping tabs on who is commenting and what they’re saying can help you convert viewers into customers or at the very least increase engagement for that video or other content.
+Keeping tabs on who is commenting and what they’re saying can help you convert viewers into customers, or at the very least increase engagement for that video or other content.

 Look for chances to:

-- Delight your viewers with insight or an amusing remark.
+- Delight your viewers with insight or an amusing remark

-- Highlight any products or services you sell.
+- Highlight any products or services you sell

-- Direct viewers to other related content or resources you’ve created.
+- Direct viewers to other related content or resources you’ve created

 You can even pin one of your comments to the top to direct your audience to relevant parts of your website.

-10. Check your likes and dislikes
+8. Check your likes and dislikes

 Likes and dislikes exemplify viewer feedback on your videos.

-If your videos are getting a lot of Dislikes, ask yourself the following questions:
+If your videos are getting a lot of dislikes, ask yourself the following questions: